 In this piece, we will dive into the true meaning of omnichannel, cutting through the noise and looking at what a strategic and meaningful omnichannel experience should involve.
-The result will be key practical insights that your brand can apply to your customer journey optimization in the year ahead.
+The result will be key practical insights your brand can apply to your customer journey optimization in the year ahead.

 In part, this confusion and lack of clarity are due to the evolving nature of omnichannel retail.
 Unlike a brick-and-mortar experience, which has remained largely unchanged over the years, omnichannel is still in the early stages of development.

-However, as retail began to dig in and their true digital transformation began to boom over the years, it became painfully obvious that retail was structured so that it would always favor the brick-and-mortar experience.
+Early on, omnichannel retailing simply meant that a retailer had both a physical and digital presence.
+For example, a clothing store that sold clothes both in-person and online.
+However, as retail began to dig in and their true digital transformation began to boom over the years, it became painfully obvious that retail was structured to always favor the brick-and-mortar experience.

+A great example of this can be seen in the evolution of Walgreens’ journey from a siloed digital experience to a true omnichannel strategy.
 In 2008, Walgreens provided a subpar digital experience.
 The company focused solely on digital marketing and had a limited number of resources dedicated to its digital strategy.

 Leading into 2010, Walgreens saw an opportunity to initiate a digital transformation.
 During the next year, Walgreens shifted investment dollars away from the brick-and-mortar experience and poured funding into an immersive digital experience.
 A critical component of this strategy involved combining business channel P&Ls to break down silos and ensure all teams headed toward the same goal — a unified customer experience.